emdelponte/paper-fungicides-whitemold/README.md

 - `data/` - raw and further processed data.
 - `Figures`/ - folder to place the figures generated in R
-- `docs/` - html files of reproducible report with all text and figures.
+- `docs/` - html files of the reproducible report with all text and figures.
 - `preprint/` - A PDF version of the accepted manuscript